-- -The subendothelial layer is very thin, elastic laminae are absent, - -The media consists of the circularly arranged smooth muscle cells (only one or two smooth muscle layers). it shows no external elastic lamina. - In both small arteries and arterioles, the adventitia is very thin and inconspicuous.
+-The subendothelial layer is very thin, elastic laminae are absent,

+-The media consists of the circularly arranged smooth muscle cells (only one or two smooth muscle layers).

+- In both small arteries and arterioles, the adventitia is very thin and inconspicuous.